 I joined the University of Dundee in August 2017, having previously worked as Research Associate in British/Scottish History at the University of Manchester.
-Before that, I was a distance-learning tutor for Dundee, in association with the Open University, and a teaching assistant at the University of Stirling, this latter institution being the one from where I gained my PhD in 2012.
+Before that, I was a distance-learning tutor for the Open University and a teaching assistant at the University of Stirling, this latter institution being the one from where I gained my PhD in 2012.

 Although I retain a strong interest in Highland history, my research subsequently broadened out to incorporate the treatment of outsiders or ‘others’ in the early modern world.
 In particular, I have explored the experiences of Scots living in early modern England, assessing what this particular migratory movement can tell us about the emergence and nature of ‘Great Britain’ in the seventeenth and eighteenth centuries.
 I have also looked into Scottish criminal justice, particularly in terms of asking how criminals were treated and what this can reveal about the ordering structures and assumptions of Scottish society.

 Much of my work has focused on the period known as the ‘Restoration’ – the three decades between the return of Charles II to the British thrones in 1660, and the overthrown of his brother and successor, James VII & II, in 1688-9.
 Growing out of this focus, my current project is a political study of Charles II’s government in Scotland.
 Here, I am particularly interested in assessing the king’s personal influence over the development of Scottish policy, developing from this a deeper understanding of Scottish politics and political culture.
 I am also keen to assess the role of the Restoration period in the coming of parliamentary union in the eighteenth century – did Charles II’s era play a meaningful role in ‘preparing the ground’ for 1707, or was this a period of divergence, rather than convergence?

 I contribute to the following modules:

 HY22006: Scotland and the Wider World (module convenor)